robert19066/Marker-Code-Editor/README.md

 **Marker Site Builder** is a sleek, **VS Code-inspired web editor** with a stunning **glassmorphic macOS-style UI**, **live Markdown preview**, and **multi-format export options**.
 Built for creators who want a smooth, intuitive, and powerful editing experience to **write, preview, and export** their work effortlessly.
+## NOTE:
+- We don't have linux compatability yet
+- The repository is open for forks
+- Any promoting will be apreciated
+- Development takes time

 ---